pchi17/buckofive/README.md

 	<code>brew install postgresql</code>

-	see <a href="http://www.postgresql.org/docs/9.4/static/index.html" target="_blank">postgresql documentation for more details on installation</a>
+	see <a href="http://www.postgresql.org/docs/9.4/static/index.html" target="_blank">postgresql documentation</a> for more details on installation

 ### Twitter signup and login